- To provide a safe, confidential, and crucial crisis service where teens help teens make healthy decisions together.

 - In 2008, launched the ASIST (Applied Suicide Intervention Skills Training) program.

 - In 2009, the Crisis Response Network began taking after-hours calls.

 - In 2011, re-accredited by the American Association of Suicidology.

 - In 2012, Teen Lifeline launched its Facebook page as one of the early pioneers to provide awareness and education through this medium.

 - In 2013, Teen Lifeline launched two Twitter feeds @602248TEEN and @800248TEEN

-- In 2015, Teen Lifeline launched an Instagram account: @teen_lifeline
+- In 2015, Teen Lifeline launched our fist eLearning course on Postvention and launched an Instagram account: @teen_lifeline

 Now in our 30th year, Teen Lifeline has grown in size and impact.
 But our focus on our mission has remained steadfast; to end teen suicide, to provide a “connection of hope” to teens in crisis and to empower our youth to make healthy decisions.